Code-Institute-Submissions/chef-at-home/README.md

 ## Testing
 ## Deployment
-1. I created an account on Github.
-My account: https://github.com/neringabickmore
+1. I created an account on Github: https://github.com/neringabickmore
 2. I have used full Code institute template (https://github.com/Code-Institute-Org/gitpod-full-template) and created the following repository: https://github.com/neringabickmore/MS1-project
 3. To publish the project for public view I have following the below steps: